ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-09-13-phd-in-japan.md

 For instance, I was the only person, among math master students (around 40 students) at my previous university (Kyushu university) in 2020, who left Japan for a PhD.

-As a rare Japanese who is pursuing a math PhD in Germany, here I want to compare the PhD systems (math) in these two countries.
+As a rare Japanese who is pursuing a math PhD in Germany, here I want to examine Japanese PhD system in comparison to German one.
 If you want to share the PhD system in your country, I appreciate it if you leave a comment below.

 ## Funding